Last Updated 6th June 2018

 The DRC is a volatile and deeply troubled country and the FCO advises ‘all but essential travel’ in Goma and the area surrounding the Virungas yet many tourists still visit every year without any issues.
 For the record, I felt very safe the whole time I was there.

 It is a risk to travel there, there’s no denying that, however the Virunga National Park works tirelessly to ensure the safety of all tourists and you trek with armed rangers.
 If there’s any reason they think that there is an issue, they close park and you will get a refund.

 UPDATE: On the 11th May 2018, 2 British tourists were kidnapped, their ranger shot and killed and their driver kidnapped and injured (he was later released to deliver the ransom demand) whilst they were travelling by car through the park.
 The couple were eventually freed, it is unclear if a ransom was paid.
-The park is currently closed, but it is due to re-open on 4th June, I would assume with increased security.
+The Virunga Natiol Park is closed until further notice.
+Most likely re-opening in 2019.

 With that being said, incidents like this can happen in places like Mexico and lots of tourists go there, so it’s a very personal choice.
 Other than this latest incident, there hasn’t been any other like this for years, so it’s not an every day occurrence (for tourists at least) but it could happen.
 Keep your eye on the local political situation and then make up your own mind, but know that there is a risk.